CodeTogether-Inc/CodeTogether-Live/docs/docs/on-premises/docker/docker.md

 ### 5. Set up SSL Settings

-As mentioned in the introduction, using CodeTogether requires secure HTTPS connections.
+As mentioned in the introduction, using CodeTogether Live requires secure HTTPS connections.
 This can be done either by configuring a reverse proxy outside of the container, or enabling SSL inside the container itself.
 Skip this step if you will be using an SSL reverse proxy configured on your Docker host.
 Instead, enable SSL on the reverse proxy server of your choice ensuring that it is configured to support WebSockets.

 To enable SSL, first create a codetogether-ssl-settings.conf file containing the names of the certificate files you will be using.
 In addition, place the `yourcert.com.crt` and `yourcert.com.key` files next to this configuration file.